-During the 2015 fiscal year, the Audit Committee, operating under its written charter, consisted solely of independent directors, as defined in Rule 5605(a)(2) of the NASDAQ Marketplace Rules.
-The Audit Committee assists the Board of Directors in monitoring the integrity of SIGA's financial statements, the independent registered public accounting firm, and SIGA's compliance with applicable legal and regulatory requirements.
+During the 2017 fiscal year, the Audit Committee, operating under its written charter that has been approved by the full Board of Directors, consisted solely of three independent directors, as defined in Rule 5605(a)(2) of the NASDAQ Marketplace Rules.
+The Audit Committee assists the Board of Directors in monitoring the quality and integrity of SIGA's financial statements, the independent registered public accounting firm's qualifications and independence, the performance of the independent registered public accounting firm, SIGA's compliance with applicable legal and regulatory requirements, and SIGA's assessment of financial risk exposures.
 Management is responsible for SIGA's internal controls and the financial reporting process.
-The independent registered public accounting firm is responsible for performing an independent audit of SIGA's financial statements in accordance with generally accepted auditing standards and for issuing a report on those financial statements.
+The independent registered public accounting firm is responsible for performing an independent audit of SIGA's consolidated financial statements and the effectiveness of its internal controls over financial reporting in accordance with generally accepted auditing standards and for issuing its reports on those financial statements and related internal controls.
 The Audit Committee monitors and oversees these processes.

-In this context, the Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2015 with management and with PricewaterhouseCoopers LLP, SIGA's independent registered public accounting firm.
-The Audit Committee has discussed with PricewaterhouseCoopers LLP the matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
-AU Section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T, which includes, among other items, matters related to the conduct of the audit of SIGA's annual financial statements.
+In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements as of and for the year ended December 31, 2017 and internal controls over financial reporting as of December 31, 2017 with management and with PricewaterhouseCoopers LLP ("PwC"), SIGA's independent registered public accounting firm.
+Also, the Audit Committee has discussed with PwC the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees, and Rule 2-07 of Regulation S-X promulgated under the Exchange Act.

-The Audit Committee has also received the written disclosures and the letter from PricewaterhouseCoopers LLP required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with PricewaterhouseCoopers LLP the issue of its independence from SIGA.
+The Audit Committee has received the written disclosures and the letter from PwC required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with PricewaterhouseCoopers LLP its audit and other fees and the issue of its independence from SIGA.
+The Audit Committee has concluded that the fees paid to PwC are compatible with its independence.

-Based on its review of the audited financial statements and the various discussions noted above, the Audit Committee recommended to the Board of Directors that the audited financial statements for the year ended December 31, 2015 be included in SIGA's Annual Report on Form 10-K filing with the SEC.
-The Audit Committee has also recommended, subject to stockholder ratification, the selection of SIGA's independent registered public accounting firm for the year ending December 31, 2016.
+Based on its review of the audited consolidated financial statements and the various discussions noted above, the Audit Committee recommended to the Board of Directors that the audited financial statements for the year ended December 31, 2017 be included in SIGA's Annual Report on Form 10-K filing with the SEC.
+The Audit Committee has also recommended, subject to stockholder ratification, the selection of SIGA's independent registered public accounting firm for the year ending December 31, 2018.

-Respectfully submitted by the Audit Committee, Paul G. Savas, Chairman James J. Antal Bruce Slovin
+Respectfully submitted by the Audit Committee, Michael C. Plansky, Chairman James J. Antal Paul G. Savas